abrakadabra2k/moode-audio-automation/README.md

 Almost there!
 Deploy your node-red flows and make sure that node-red has autostart enabled (systemctl enable nodered.service)

-The only thing to do in order for node-red to be accessible from Alexa is to add the following iptable rule in order to redirect port 80 to port 8980 (in order to run node-red as a simple user, you have to use high port):
+The only thing to do in order for node-red to be accessible from Alexa is to add the following iptable rule in order to redirect port 80 to port 8980 (in order to run node-red as a simple user, you have to use high port). replace ALEXAIP with the Ip of your alexa device otherwise your moode web gui is no more reachable. create multiple rules if you have multiple alexa devices.
 ```
 sudo apt-get install iptables-persistent
 sudo iptables -I INPUT 1 -p tcp --dport 80 -j ACCEPT
-sudo iptables -A PREROUTING -t nat -i wlan0 -p tcp --dport 80 -j REDIRECT --to-port 8980
+sudo iptables -A PREROUTING -t nat -i wlan0 -p tcp - src ALEXAIP --dport 80 -j REDIRECT --to-port 8980
-sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8980
+sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --src ALEXAIP --dport 80 -j REDIRECT --to-port 8980
 sudo netfilter-persistent save
 sudo netfilter-persistent reload
 ```